hasanEbrahim/Directory-Sorter/README.md

 # Directory-Sorter
-Script that sorts directory based on file extension (*.exe).
+Script that sorts directory based on file extension.

 Simple script that organizes a directory.